 The Honors College

 Through the Honors College, the university invests in students, supporting academic excellence and the pursuit of life-long goals.
-Devoted faculty from across Mason teach small inquiry- and challenge- based courses that fulfill general education requirements.
+Devoted faculty from across George Mason teach small inquiry- and challenge- based courses that fulfill general education requirements.

 Admitted Honors College students participate in an enriched academic and social environment that enhances their entire college experience.
 Innovative programs encourage professional development, student leadership, and active civic engagement.
 Community programs include special lectures, events, and excursions on and off campus, as well as opportunities to take advantage of internships and cultural programs in the region.
-Benefits of the Honors College include participation in a diverse learning community, the opportunity to live in the Honors College Residential Learning Community, individualized academic advising, priority registration, and opportunities to interact closely with faculty.
+Benefits of the Honors College include participation in a diverse learning community, the opportunity to live in the Honors College Residential Learning Communities, individualized academic advising, priority registration, and opportunities to interact closely with faculty.

-A select group of entering first-year students is invited to become part of the University Scholars Program, a community of learners and leaders who receive Mason's most competitive merit-based scholarships.
+A select group of entering first-year students is invited to become part of the University Scholars Program, a community of learners and leaders who receive George Mason's most competitive merit-based scholarships.

 Admissions